existentialmutt/lt-ruby/README.md

 The clojurescript / lighttable side started by using the Python plugin as a template.
 Thank you Chris and everyone else at Kodowa for getting me so inspired about a text editor.

+Thanks also to my employer, [Green River](http://www.greenriver.com) for supporting development of this plugin.

 ## Changelog

+##### 0.0.6

+rbenv support
+Changed RVM support behavior from `(:lt.objs.langs.ruby/use-rvm? true)` to `:lt.objs.langs.ruby/use-rvm` to better match style of other boolean behaviors.

 ##### 0.0.5